sanjaraiy/Temperature-convertor/readme.md

 # Temperature Convertor
-This Project is built on `HTML`, `CSS`, and `Javacsript`. it is responsive for different devices.
+This Project is built on `HTML`, `CSS`, and `Javascript`. it is responsive for different devices.
 An Input is given into any parameter unit then, Output will be shown equivalent result in other units section.

 ## Used Scroll Reveal link :-
 ```